alexnadeev/Hanoi-mathematical-puzzle/README.md

 The Tower of Hanoi is a mathematical game or puzzle.
-I The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules:
+The objective of the puzzle is to move the entire stack to another rod, obeying the following simple rules:

 Only one disk can be moved at a time.